gregates/gregates.github.io/content/pmtud.md

 it could fragment accordingly?
 At the start of this journey I didn't even know what "MTU" stood for, so I'd certainly never heard of path MTU discovery (PMTUD), which is the answer to that question.
 It seemed likely that the MTU size was relevant, but I couldn't explain how it interacted with the system to produce the failure rate curve we observed.
-So it was time to learn more.
+It was time to learn more.

 ## How does PMTUD work?